Maxorik/hp_collection/README.md

 There is a figurine filter in the app, located in the bottom right corner.
 By default, only figures released since 2018 are displayed.
 If you're also interested in older figures, customize that in the filters by toggling the toggle switch.

-If you like the app and would like to improve something in it, message me t.me/maxorik
+If you like the app and would like to improve something in it, message me [to Telegram](https://t.me/maxorik)